 Food (Food stamps, shopping lists, etc.)

 Most government food assistance programs happen at the state level.
 This guide from USA.Gov answers the basics of the programs and can help you find your own state program.
-You can also look for a local Food Bank using this helpful map provided by Feeding America.
+You can also look for a local Food Bank using these helpful maps provided by Feeding America and Ample Harvest.

 If you’re able to stock up on food, here’s a guide of how to do that with cost in mind:

 Note: Be mindful of any fraud or scams arising and targeting SNAP beneficiaries in your community.
 The USDA Scam Alerts reported on fraudulent activities occurring during COVID-19 and ways to get help.